We are convinced that sustainability and economic efficiency do not have to be seperated. On the contrary, they can and even must go hand in hand.

 Even if the current state of the world could make one predict a pretty grim future, it is crucial that we take action and responsibility now!
 Therefore, it is our goal to minimize the environmental impact emerging from the production of our products as much as possible and to give back a part of our economic success to nature, people and animals.
 That’s why we work together with the organization Eden Reforestation Project, among others.

 Eden Reforestation Project is a non-profit organisation that is not only dedicated to climate protection and the reforestation of mangrove forests.
 The organisation also takes care of people's livelihoods in the regions where it is active and ensures permanent jobs, fair salaries and self-determined perspectives there.

 Their goal is to create jobs for inhabitants by planting natural and local tree species such as mangrove and deciduous trees and to counteract climate change through reforestation.
 A concept that already serves as a model for other socially motivated climate protection projects.
 This has also inspired us to increase our contribution.

 1 PRODUCT PURCHASE = 1 TREE PLANTED

 Since the 1980s, more than a third of the world's mangroves have been deforested.
 Through our cooperation with the Eden Reforestation Project, we want to help nature, people and animals living there to regain their vital ecosystem.
-Therefore, for every JUNGLÜCK product sold, a mangrove tree is planted in the northwestern mangrove forests of Madagascar.
+Therefore, for every full-size JUNGLÜCK product sold, a mangrove tree is planted in the northwestern mangrove forests of Madagascar.